chuckstack/chuckstack.github.io/src-ls/tool-obsidian.md

 # Obsidian

 [Obsidian](https://obsidian.md) is a writing application that saves content in markdown format.
-It offers an enjoyable writing experience and a large collection of tools to aid in the thinking, organizing and writing process.
+It offers an enjoyable writing experience and a large collection of plugin tools to aid in the thinking, organizing and writing process.

 ## Why We Love Obsidian